nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 #.
 Select a desired security tag (any positive integer, for example, ``42``) and click :guilabel:`Update certificates`.

 .. note::
-   The chosen security tag while provisioning the certificates must be same as the security tag configured by the :kconfig:`CONFIG_AZURE_IOT_HUB_SEC_TAG` option.
+   The chosen security tag while provisioning the certificates must be same as the security tag configured by the :kconfig:option:`CONFIG_AZURE_IOT_HUB_SEC_TAG` option.

 Configuring the library